reducejs/reduce-css/README.md

 # reduce-css
-Pack CSS into multiple bundles based on postcss
+Pack CSS into multiple bundles based on postcss.